Year 1 - 100% Fee reduction

 Examples of the types of career path which you can focus on include: working for construction and building companies, subcontractors and specialist contractors, architects, local government, project management businesses or education providers.
 With experience you could move onto larger and/or more complex building projects and into senior management or consultancy roles.

 To be eligible to apply for this scholarship you must meet all of the following conditions.

 - Be a New Zealand citizen or a permanent resident at the time of application

 - Have met the academic entry criteria for the New Zealand Diploma in Construction with strands in Construction Management and Quantity Surveying, the New Zealand Diploma in Architectural Technology or the National Certificate in Construction Trades Supervision.

-- Be intending to study full or part time within the above named programmes.
+- Be intending to study full within the above named programmes.

 - This programme will be your first diploma or degree level study at any tertiary institute (except for taking entry level preparation courses)

 - You may be required to attend an interview with Department of Engineering & Architectural Studies staff.

 How to Apply